Luizerko/indigenous_clusters_and_communities/docs/CLUSTERING.md

 Analogous to our previous work on image-based clustering, we have developed a textual clustering approach.
 The fundamental goal remains consistent, enhancing navigation and uncovering latent relationships within the data, but this time we utilize textual descriptions rather than images.
 For detailed insights into our preprocessing methods, please refer to the [dataset documentation](https://github.com/Luizerko/indigenous_clusters_and_communities/tree/main/docs/DATASET.md).
 Notably, we are working with "summarized" versions of the textual descriptions instead of their full-length counterparts.
 The reasons for this choice are elaborated in the dataset documentation.

 Similar to our image processing pipeline, our textual clustering utilizes encoder pipelines to extract sentence-level features, followed by dimensionality reduction techniques to visualize point clouds and potential clusters.
-We experimented with two different encoder models: [BERTimbau](https://huggingface.co/neuralmind/bert-base-portuguese-cased), a widely-used encoder for Brazilian Portuguese, and [Albertina](https://huggingface.co/albertina-ptbr/albertina-100m), a more modern model with better benchmark scores (on the bigger versions).
+We experimented with two different encoder models: [*BERTimbau base*](https://huggingface.co/neuralmind/bert-base-portuguese-cased), a widely-used encoder for Brazilian Portuguese, and [*Albertina-100M*](https://huggingface.co/albertina-ptbr/albertina-100m), a more modern model with better benchmark scores (on the bigger versions).
 Due to hardware limitations, we selected the smallest available versions of each model.
 Despite this, we obtained visually appealing and insightful results.

 Beyond simple projections from pre-trained (vanilla) models, unlike our straightforward supervised approach in the image pipeline, we experimented with two fine-tuning strategies using contrastive learning: